Estádio do Marítimo: History

 The stadium was home to Madeira's top three football clubs for many years, and this showed on the poor quality of the pitch, which could not handle three matches a week.
 In 2000, Nacional moved out into their own new stadium, the Estádio Eng.
 Rui Alves (now called the Estádio da Madeira) located in the Choupana district, to the north of Funchal.

-Although it has had several face lifts over the years, the unique stadium has remained true to its original structure, with seating and new floodlights the only major evolutions on the site.
-The aging stadium is known as the Caldeirão (Cauldron) throughout Portugal, because of its famous uncomfortable and hostile atmosphere, the stadium has become a fortress for Marítimo, with many big teams struggling to win any points on their visits, notably Benfica, who famously took ten years to secure a win at the stadium, ending the curse in 2003.
+Although it has had several modifications over the years, the unique stadium has remained true to its original structure, with seating and new floodlights being the only major changes on the site.
+The stadium is known as the Caldeirão (Cauldron) throughout Portugal, because of its famous uncomfortable and hostile atmosphere, the stadium has become a fortress for Marítimo, with many big teams struggling to win any points on their visits, notably Benfica, who famously took ten years to secure a win at the stadium, ending the curse in 2003.